 Marcy had this gorge buffet in her possession, but she really wanted a china cabinet for her dining space.
 ‘Cept she really loved her buffet too.
 Only she wanted a china cabinet…

 So she did what any sane person would do, and bought a massive clunker of a china cabinet off craigslist… JUST for the top hutch-thing!
 To go on top of her existing buffet!
 Naturally.

 Girlfriend has a Navy/Gray thing going on in her dining room.
 With a cheery red as an accent.
 I made a collage of the items that she loves and/or is using in the room from her Pinterest Board.

-She wanted us to use a medium-gray paint (in a matte finish) for the entire dining set, with a brownish-black glaze to help things look a little shabby and weathered.
-Of course I didn’t take any pictures of this process on the china cabinet… just on the dining set.
-So you’ll have to wait until I post about THAT!
-Patience my friends.
+She wanted us to use a medium-gray matte paint for the entire dining set… including this china cabinet!
+Along with a brownish-black glaze to help things look a little shabby and weathered.
+We ended up using Glidden Seal Gray which is the PERFECT medium gray tone that doesn’t have any blue or brown undertones.
+Of course I didn’t take any pictures of this process on the china cabinet… but since we painted the dining set the same, you can refer to that post.

 More importantly, I’m going to show you how I painted the backboard of the china cabinet.
 Marcy basically gave me free-reign to do whatever with the backboard, as long as it was primarily navy, and had some pops of red.
 Check!

 First things first… the backboard got a smooth coat of navy blue, and then Nick measured and drew me some vertical lines.
 You’ll see why in a minute.

 I sized it so that just one design would fit an 8.5 x 11.
 Except by doing this, it looked all distorted and nasty like this:

 So I just cut it out best I could, and then folded it in quarters and trimmed around the edges to make it perfect.

 And then I traced it onto a transparency…